Fefe07/Petit-Pyret-compiler/README.md

 # Petit-Pyret-compiler
-A compiler for a sublanguage of Pyret
+A compiler written in OCaml for a sublanguage of Pyret